Why some claims may not be covered by term life insurance

 If you pass away while breaking the law, for instance while committing a burglary, your life insurance company could deny your loved ones benefits.
 Believe it or not, this holds true even for misdemeanors like trespassing on private property or driving over the speed limit!

-You are protected by “the slayer rule”
+You are covered by “the slayer rule”

 The good news is that your life insurance company can look out for you in the event that others might mean you harm.
 A typical term life policy pays coverage to your chosen beneficiaries if you are murdered, but not if there is evidence that one of your own beneficiaries might have done you in to get the money!